Lithill/Brain-Worms/README.md

    2. Actual bevahiour: Worms can sometimes be seen before animation on bigger screen sizes
    3. Solution:

-   1. Expected behaviour: On iPhone, user isn't given the option to stop the alert boxes popping up.
+   1. Expected behaviour: User can click more than once on each worm whilst it is animated
-   2. Actual bevahiour: On iPhone, user is given the option to "supress dialogs", which can break the game.
+   2. Actual bevahiour:
    3. Solution:

-   1. Expected behaviour: User can click more than once on each worm whilst it is animated
+   1. Expected behaviour:
    2. Actual bevahiour:
    3. Solution: